 frames

-: Pointer to an array of Image
+: Pointer to a FrameSet

 : Path to the sprite sheet image.rows